winamp.exe

 Quick Fixes:

-4. Update to the latest version
+4. Update Winamp and plugins to latest versions

 Frequently Asked Questions